 When preparing your business for tender, consider your environmental practice.

-All businesses have responsibilities to ensure their activities are not harmful to the environment.
-Companies offering contracts may be reluctant to work with a business that can't show commitment to environmental protection.
-Implementing strong policies and systems can give your business the edge when competing for public or private contracts.
+All businesses must ensure their activities are not harmful to the environment.
+Companies offering contracts may not want to work with a business that can't show commitment to environmental protection.
+Strong environmental policies can give your business the edge when competing for contracts.

 Establishing your current performance

 Environmental law and standards are changing rapidly.
-For your business to be at the leading edge of environmental best practice, you should regularly review your policies and check the latest regulations.
+You should regularly review your policies and check the latest regulations.

 Conducting an assessment of your current performance is crucial to setting goals for improvement.
 See carry out an environmental review of your business.

-- An environmental policy demonstrates to customers your commitment to managing environmental impacts in a responsible way.
+- An environmental policy shows that you responsibly manage environmental impacts.
 See write an environmental policy.

-- Setting up an environmental management system can boost efficiency, monitor progress and meet regulatory obligations.
+- Setting up an environmental management system can boost efficiency.
+It helps you monitor progress and meet legal duties.
 See set up an environmental management system (EMS).

 Reviewing and refining your business processes can lead to new markets and improving your bottom line.
 You may be able to build new business relationships and supply chains while reducing your environmental impact.